 - People who want a slightly more luxurious mattress

-- Fans of a traditional innerspring feel
+- Those who love a traditional innerspring feel

 - People who need more support